southpawfishel/LoomTMX/README.md

 Still TODO:
 * Parser: support gzip compressed layers
 * Parser: support embedded image data
-* Parser: implement live reload for .tsx tilesets.
-These are currently only read when the .tmx is updated
 * Implement a view component that builds itself using the delegate API (perhaps just figure out how to hook this to Loom's built-in TMX support)